 The SongBird Vocal Jazz Fest is an all-day event in Colorado, focusing on vocal jazz performance and jazz singing education.
-This event includes a panel discussion, workshops, a showcase for participants, and a concert presented by our featured jazz vocalist and clinician.
+This event includes workshops, a showcase concert for festival participants, and both a daytime master class plus an evening concert presented by our featured jazz vocalist and clinician.
 The SongBird Vocal Jazz Fest workshops are designed for experienced singers age 16 & over who wish to further their knowledge in vocal jazz performance technique and communication of this art form.
 The SongBird Vocal Jazz Fest is also an excellent opportunity for instrumentalists or directors who work with vocalists!
-For additional information, please email us your questions at email@example.com.
+For additional information, please email us your questions at firstname.lastname@example.org.

 The SongBird Vocal Jazz Fest is a vocal jazz education opportunity for anyone interested in expanding their vocal performance knowledge.
 We strive to inspire each participant to discover his/her own artistry and creativity in a nurturing community of like-minded individuals.
 Our mission includes creating an opportunity among jazz vocalists for discussion, sharing of ideas and learning opportunities for singers of diverse backgrounds and abilities.
 We hope to create a space for those interested in vocal jazz music to learn and grow.

-Registration for the 2019 SongBird Vocal Jazz Fest opens July 15, 2019!
-Please check back to secure your place!
-We hope to see you on Nov.
-2, 2019!
+Registration for the 2021 SongBird Vocal Jazz Fest opens in early September 2021!
+Please check back to secure your place - we hope to see you on Nov.
+6, 2021!

 Quote from Event Developer :